Essential Success

 Finding a safety experience that washes away PTSD terrors

-Paula’s mother tried to kill her twice when she was very little, creating a childhood of terror for Paula.
+Paula’s mother tried to kill her twice when she was very little, creating childhood of terror for Paula.
 Paula has lived with Post Traumatic Stress Disorder (PTSD) for decades.
 Paula hoped she would feel safe after her mother died, but knew her mother could live into her 90’s or even 100’s.

 Paula accidentally discovered that listening to the main title and end title music from the movie To Kill a Mockingbird gave her feelings of safety.
 Whenever Paula feels terror from her childhood, she can now wash it away with the music from To Kill a Mockingbird.